ibm-cloud-docs/vmwaresolutions/vcenter/cloud_modern_bundle_orderinginstance.md

 If you change these components outside of the {{site.data.keyword.vmwaresolutions_short}} console, the changes are not synchronized with the console and can make your environment unstable.
 {:important}

-## Procedure to delete Single-node Trial for Migration and App Modernization instances
+## Procedure to delete Single-node for Migration and App Modernization instances
 {: #cloud_modern_bundle_orderinginstance-deleting-procedure}

-When you delete a Single-node Trial for Migration and App Modernization instance, the following components are released sequentially:
+When you delete a Single-node for Migration and App Modernization instance, the following components are released sequentially:

 1. All deployed services
 3. VMware product licenses